Leaky bucket: Uses

 The leaky bucket as a meter can be used in either traffic shaping or traffic policing.
-For example, in ATM networks, in the form of the generic cell rate algorithm, it is used to compare the bandwidth and burstiness of traffic on a Virtual Channel (VC) or Virtual Path (VP) against the specified limits on the rate at which cells may arrive and the maximum jitter, or variation in inter-arrival intervals, for the VC or VP.
-In traffic policing, cells that do not conform to these limits (nonconforming cells) may be discarded (dropped) or may be reduced in priority (for downstream traffic management functions to drop if there is congestion).
+For example, in ATM networks, in the form of the generic cell rate algorithm, it is used to compare the bandwidth and burstiness of traffic on a virtual channel (VC) or virtual path (VP) against the specified limits on the rate at which cells may arrive and the maximum jitter, or variation in inter-arrival intervals, for the VC or VP.
+In traffic policing, cells that do not conform to these limits (nonconforming cells) may be dropped or may be reduced in priority for downstream traffic management functions to drop if there is congestion.
 In traffic shaping, cells are delayed until they conform.
-Traffic policing and traffic shaping are commonly used in UPC/NPC to protect the network against excess or excessively bursty traffic, see bandwidth management and congestion avoidance.
+Traffic policing and traffic shaping are commonly used in UPC and NPC to protect the network against excess or excessively bursty traffic.
+(See bandwidth management and congestion avoidance.)
 Traffic shaping is commonly used in the network interfaces in hosts to prevent transmissions from exceeding the bandwidth or jitter limits and being discarded by traffic management functions in the network.
 (See scheduling (computing) and network scheduler.)

-The leaky bucket algorithm as a meter can also be used in a leaky bucket counter to measure the rate of random or stochastic processes.
-A Leaky bucket counter can be used to detect when the average or peak rate of events increases above some, acceptable, background level, i.e. when the bucket overflows.
-However, events that do not cause an overflow, i.e. have sufficiently low rates and are well distributed over time, can be ignored.
-For example, such a leaky bucket counter can be used to detect when there is a sudden burst of correctable memory errors or when there has been a gradual, but significant, increase in the average rate, which may indicate an impending failure, etc.
+The leaky bucket algorithm as a meter can also be used in a leaky bucket counter to measure the rate of random (stochastic) processes.
+A Leaky bucket counter can be used to indicate, by its overflowing when the average or peak rate of events increases above some acceptable background level.
+For example, such a leaky bucket counter can be used to detect when there is a sudden burst of correctable memory errors or when there has been a gradual, but significant, increase in the average rate, which may indicate an impending correction failure.

 The use of the leaky bucket algorithm in a leaky bucket counter is similar to that in traffic management, in that it is used as a meter.
 Essentially, the events replace the packets in the description, with each event causing a quantity of water to be added to the bucket.
 If the bucket would overflow, as a result of the event, then the event should trigger the action associated with an out-of-limits event.
 Some implementations seem to parallel Turner's description, in that there is no explicit limit on the maximum value that the counter may take, implying that once the counter has exceeded the threshold, it may not return to its previous state until a period significantly greater than the equivalent of the emission interval has passed, which may be increased by what would otherwise be conforming events.
 However, other implementations may not increment the counter while it is overflowed, allowing it to correctly determine whether the following events conform or not.